-Additional Program Requirements
+Additional Program Enrollment Requirements

 These requirements need to be met before the start of the program.

-Provide documentation of current immunizations as required by clinical agencies prior to beginning the program.
+Documentation of current immunizations as required by clinical agencies prior to beginning the program.

-Provide documentation of successful completion of a Certified Nursing Assistant/Nursing Assistant Registered Program prior to beginning the program.
+Documentation of successful completion of a Certified Nursing Assistant/Nursing Assistant Registered Program prior to beginning the program.

-Provide evidence of current health insurance prior to beginning the program.
+Evidence of current health insurance prior to beginning the program.

 Students must furnish their own transportation to and from clinical sites, some of which may not be conveniently reached by public transportation.
 Courses in the nursing program require students to spend substantial time in off-campus clinical settings, such as hospitals, clinics, and public health agencies.

-Complete a background check, including fingerprinting.
+Completion of a background check, including fingerprinting.
 Minnesota state law requires that healthcare facilities complete background checks on all employees (and students).
 If an employee (or student) has been convicted of certain crimes, he/she may not be allowed to work in such facilities.
 All prospective students need to be aware of this law because a student convicted of these crimes may be unable to complete the clinical requirements of the nursing program and, consequently, may not be able to graduate from the program or be eligible to practice as a registered nurse.
 Any questions should be addressed to: